eclipse-tractusx/bpdm/INSTALL.md

 For authorization purposes the application checks incoming token's permissions:

-add_company_data:: For endpoints creating or updating business partner records including triggering imports from CDQ/exports to Opensearch view_company_data:: For read-only endpoints of business partner data
+* add_company_data: For endpoints creating or updating business partner records including triggering imports from CDQ/exports to Opensearch
+* view_company_data: For read-only endpoints of business partner data

 The BPDM Pool looks for these permissions in the client/resource and not on the realm level.